FasterXML/jackson-dataformats-text/csv/README.md

 ```

-This is easy to use; in fact, if you ignore everything to do with Schema from above examples, you get working code.
+This is easy to use; in fact, if you ignore everything to do with Schema from the above examples, you get working code.
 For example:

 ```java
 CsvMapper mapper = new CsvMapper();